 3. Automate follow-up at the right time after delivery

-Using software like ShippingEasy’s Amazon Reputation, send automated follow-up emails to your customers at a time that makes sense for them to be able to provide quality feedback.
+Using software like ShippingEasy’s Amazon Feedback Management tool, will send automated follow-up emails to your customers at a time that makes sense for them to be able to provide quality feedback.
 This may vary, depending on your products, so you should be able to customize and set up rules to ensure your follow-up makes sense.

 For example, if you sell drones on Amazon, it probably will only take a few days for a customer to have formulated an opinion on the product.
 If you sell skincare products, however, there would likely be a longer period before a customer could give legitimate feedback about how your products helped them.